jackdesert/jackdesert.github.io/_posts/2018-07-05-common-hurdles-to-deploying-uwsgi-apps-part-1.md

 Remember these options from the invocation:

   * --uid ubuntu       # masquerade as the ubuntu   user
-  * --gid ubuntu       # masquerade as the ubuntu group
+  * --gid www-data     # masquerade as the www-data group

 This example uses the easy version.
 That is, uwsgi masquerades as ubuntu,